Pybounce/gart/README.md

 - [ ] Control flow
 - [ ] Locals

+## Improvements

+- [ ] Define global and set global are the same, remove define.

 **Static Typing**

 - This matters now since it either may change how the compiler is structured completely OR it'll change how globals work.
 2 Pass will be easier to type check over patching.